Columbia University Graduate School of Journalism, New York, NY (2009-2010) M.A., Concentration: Science

 - Manage media outreach and promotional activities with vineyards and winery associations

-- Planning, budgeting, and assisting in creating the vision, brand and layout of AAAS’s exclusive member portal MemberCentral, which I created and launched in November of 2010.
+- Develop the content vision/strategy of AAAS’s exclusive member portal MemberCentral, which under my guidance, launched in November of 2010.

 - Write, edit and produce science-focused content (member profiles and mission oriented articles, videos, webinars, live chats, photo galleries and podcasts) for the site with the goal of engaging and informing members on issues that matter to them.

 - Create all multimedia content for MemberCentral’s evolving digital presence.
-Oversaw and actively contributed to all aspects of webinar and video production, including strategic planning, script writing, shooting, lighting, editing and analytics.
+Oversee and actively contribute to all aspects of webinar and video production, including strategic planning, script writing, shooting, lighting, editing and analytics.

-Use monitoring tools (Google Analytics, Adobe Omniture, and Brightcove) to track engagement and interest of members.
+- Use metric tools (Google Analytics, Adobe Omniture, and Brightcove) to track engagement and interest of members.

-- Provide expertise to AAAS programs seeking to use digital tools -- webinars, video or audio to increase the impact of their research findings and engagement campaigns.
+- Provide expertise to AAAS programs/departments seeking to use digital tools -- webinars, video or audio to increase the impact of their research findings and engagement campaigns.

-- Recommend new stratagies, partnerships and resources to further AAAS’s mission and goals.
-Select and purchased all cameras, lighting kits and audio equipment for video production.
+- Recommend new strategies, partnerships and resources to further AAAS’s mission and goals.
+Select and purchased video production equipment.

-- Prepare analytical reports for management as needed.
+- Prepare analytical reports for management/leadership as needed.